rush-db/rushdb/docs/docs/concepts/properties.md

 important considerations you should be aware of:

 1. **Property** is designed to accommodate only consistent values.
 This means that RushDB will strive to retain the original value type.
-However, if there are any inconsistent or non-convertible values in the payload, RushDB will automatically convert them to a _string_ type.
+However, if there are any inconsistent or non-convertible values in the data, RushDB will automatically convert them to a _string_ type.